Making Tax Digital

 As a modern and innovative accounting firm, Knowles Warwick accountants are here to provide Making Tax Digital help and give you a roadmap to success.

 Whether you choose Sage, Quickbooks or Xero as your online accounting tool, we will help you to implement your new digital tax process and provide ongoing support as you get to grips with your software of choice.

 What is Making Tax Digital?

-Making Tax Digital (MTD) is a new UK tax system that means by 2020 all taxpayers, both individuals and businesses, will have an online account where they can update their details and pay their tax liabilities online.
+Making Tax Digital, or MTD, is the UK government’s new tax system that means by 2027 all taxpayers – both individuals and businesses – will have an online account where they can update their details and pay their tax bills online.